AlibabaCloudDocs/elasticsearch/intl.en-US/Logstash/Network and security/Configure a NAT gateway for data transmission over the Internet.md

 6. On the NAT Gateway page, click Create NAT Gateway.

     When you create a NAT gateway, select the region and VPC where the Logstash cluster resides.
-For more information, see [Create a NAT gateway]().
+For more information, see [Step 2: Create a NAT gateway](/intl.en-US/Quick Start/Enable ECS instances to access the Internet through SNAT.md).

 7. Associate an elastic IP address \(EIP\) with the NAT gateway.